-In 1945, the U.S. submarine Tigerfish mistakenly torpedoed and sunk a Japanese cargo ship.
-The ship, allegedly carrying supplies to allied POWs, had been given safe passage.
-But, in fact, the Osaka Maru was a Japanese Trojan horse: a cunning ruse devised by a powerful secret society to transport tons of gold out of Japan under the very eyes of the enemy.
-Some thirty years later, the commander of the Tigerfish is murdered in Washington.
+In 1945, the U.S. submarine Tigerfish mistakenly torpedoed and sunk a Japanese merchant ship.
+Reportedly carrying supplies to allied POWs, the ship had been given safe passage, but was actually a cunning ruse devised by a powerful secret society to transport tons of gold out of Japan under the very eyes of the enemy.
+Some thirty years later, the captain of the Tigerfish is murdered in Washington.
 As the CIA launches its investigation into his death, a race to raise the ship and recover its treasure begins, which mounts to an international incident involving the U.S., China, the Soviet Union and Japan.